wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

 identity provider, it is called the **resident identity provider**.

 !!! note
-    The resident identity provider configuration is helps service providers to send authentication or provisioning requests to WSO2 Identity Server via SAML, OpenID Connect, SCIM, or WS-Trust.
-For an example on how a resident identity provider is used to implement a security token service, see [Configuring WS-Trust Security Token
+    The resident identity provider configuration helps service providers to send authentication or provisioning requests to WSO2 Identity Server via SAML, OpenID Connect, SCIM, or WS-Trust.

-    Service](../../learn/configuring-ws-trust-security-token-service).
-The Resident
+    For an example on how a resident identity provider is used to implement a security token service, see [Configuring WS-Trust Security Token Service](../../learn/configuring-ws-trust-security-token-service).

-    identity provider configuration is a one-time configuration for a given tenant.
+    The Resident identity provider configuration is a one-time configuration for a given tenant.
 It shows WSO2 Identity Server's metadata, e.g., endpoints.
 The resident identity provider configurations can be used to secure the WS-Trust endpoint with a security policy.

 Follow the instructions below to configure a resident identity provider:

-1. Access the WSO2 Identity Server Management Console.
-2. Sign in as an admin user.
-3. On the **Main** tab, click **Identity \> Identity Providers \> Resident**.
+1. On the WSO2 Identity Server Management Console, go to **Main \> Identity \> Identity Providers \> Resident**.
     ![idp-resident-main](../assets/img/using-wso2-identity-server/idp-resident-main.png)
     The Resident Identity Provider page appears.
     ![resident-identity-provider](../assets/img/using-wso2-identity-server/resident-identity-provider.png)

-4. Enter the required values as given below.
+2. Enter the required values as given below.

     <table>
     <thead>